Gooner-Jones/SQL-Data-Warehouse-Project/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 #  About Me
-Hi, I'm Neo — a Microsoft Certified Fabric Analytics Engineer with a growing passion for data engineering.
+Hi, I'm Neo Jones — a Microsoft Certified Fabric Analytics Engineer with a growing passion for data engineering.
 I thrive on solving real-world problems using SQL, and I'm especially excited about the capabilities of Microsoft Fabric.
 From building data pipelines to exploring insights in the Lakehouse, I enjoy every part of working with data inside this evolving ecosystem.

 This portfolio reflects my journey into the tech field, showcasing my hands-on projects, SQL skills, and curiosity-driven learning.
 Outside of work and code, I’m a proud single dad and a lifelong Arsenal supporter (yes, even through the tough seasons!).